JeffCoster/merge/ex1a.md

 >- The sizes are a child template of the product, so, the collection to map the sizes, is a child of the collection that maps the products
 >- the *dataSrcJpath* of "sizes" is relative to the parent instance, and maps to the sizes array
->- the *srcIdPath* is not declared, as there is no natural unique key for each size, so the merger code will use the actual value of the size, e.g. 7
+>- the *srcIdPath* is not declared, as there is no natural unique key for each size, this makes the merger code use the actual value of the size, e.g. 7
 >>- an example target ID for the sizes, once the parent ID is prepended, would be like this in the html:

 ```html